The Rundown

 Brachycephalic syndrome is a collection of disorders that are common in these types of breeds.
 These are disorders that affect the dog’s breathing, and this is usually because of the abnormal structure of their faces.
 If you own one of these short-nosed pups, you’ll most likely already know that they are noisy breathers, and this is why.

 These guys and girls can also suffer from eye problems, which is also because of the shape of their face.
 Their eyes tend to protrude more than average, which means they are at risk of a few dangers.
 Eyes not closing fully, turned-in eyelids, nasal fold irritation (rubbing on the eye), or proptosis (the eyeball popping out) are all things you’ll need to be aware of.
-Cataracts and corneal ulcers are also common.
+Cataracts and corneal ulcers are also common in Boston Terriers.